fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 The combination charts available in the FusionCharts Suite XT are:

-* 2D Single y-axis combination
+* 2D Single Y-axis Combination Chart

-* 3D Single Y Combination
+* 3D Single Y-axis Combination Chart

-* 2D Dual Y Combination
+* 2D Dual Y-axis Combination Chart

-* Column 3D + Line Single Y
+* Column 3D + Line Single Y-axis Chart

-* Column 3D + Line Dual Y
+* Column 3D + Line Dual Y-axis Chart

-* Stacked Column 2D Line Single Y
+* Stacked Column 2D Line Single Y-axis Chart

-* Stacked Column 3D Line Single Y
+* Stacked Column 3D Line Single Y-axis Chart

-* Stacked Column 3D Line Dual Y
+* Stacked Column 3D Line Dual Y-axis Chart

-* Multi Series Stacked Column 2D + Line Dual Y
+* Multi Series Stacked Column 2D + Line Dual Y-axis Chart

-## 2D single y-axis combination chart
+## 2D Single Y-axis Combination Chart

 Let's create our first combination chart to showcase the comparison of actual revenue, projected revenue and the profit earned for each month of the last year.
 All three metrics have been plotted using different chart types - the actual revenue earned is plotted using a column chart, the projected revenue is plotted using a line chart, and the profit earned is plotted using an area chart.